neuvector/docs/user/pages/14.special/03.openshift/docs.md

 ### Deploy Using RedHat OpenShift
 NeuVector is compatible with standard ovs SDN plug-ins as well as others such as flannel, weave, or calico.
 The samples below assume a standard ovs plug-in is used.
-This also assumes a local docker registry will be used (see instructions at end for creating the secret for dynamically pulling from registry.neuvector.com or Docker Hub).
+This also assumes a local docker registry will be used.
 The default yaml deployment deploys one allinone on a labeled node and enforcers on all others, including the master.

-First, pull the appropriate NeuVector containers from the NeuVector private registry into your local registry.
+First, pull the appropriate NeuVector containers from the NeuVector registry into your local registry.

-For registry.neuvector.com
+For Docker Hub
 ```
-docker login registry.neuvector.com
-docker pull registry.neuvector.com/allinone:<version>
+docker pull docker.io/neuvector/allinone:<version>
-docker pull registry.neuvector.com/enforcer:<version>
+docker pull docker.io/neuvector/enforcer:<version>
-docker pull registry.neuvector.com/scanner
+docker pull docker.io/neuvector/scanner
-docker pull registry.neuvector.com/updater
+docker pull docker.io/neuvector/updater
-docker logout registry.neuvector.com
 ```

 Next, tag/push the containers, set the route and allow privileged NeuVector containers using the instructions below.
 By default, OpenShift does not allow privileged containers.
 Also, by default OpenShift does not schedule pods on the Master node.
 See the instructions at the end to enable/disable this.